janet13123/Voice/README.md

 Simple versions of tools to analyze a voice - display FFT and Formants.

-All of these require python to be installed:
+All of these require python to be installed and run from the command line:

 GetFormants.py - takes a snapshot of the voice and saves it into a file and
                  also displays the FFT and Formants